zehua-jerry-yu/RollingStatistics/README.md

 ## Installation

 For C++, no installation is needed, the only file you need is `src/rolling_statistics.hpp`.
-For Python, two installation methods are provided:
+For Python, two installation methods are provided (the module generated is dependent on system and software version so I cannot simply upload mine):

 ### setuptools